How to Become a Boilermaker: Career Path, Salary, and Skills

-A boilermaker is a skilled tradesperson who builds, installs, maintains, and repairs large containers that hold liquids and gases under pressure.
-These systems include boilers, tanks, vats, pressure vessels, and piping systems used in industries such as power generation, oil and gas, manufacturing, and construction.
+If you’re a welder looking to move into heavier, more specialized work, boilermaking is one of the strongest trades to aim for.
+A boilermaker is a skilled tradesperson who builds, installs, maintains, and repairs large containers that hold liquids and gases under pressure, such as boilers, tanks, vats, pressure vessels, and piping systems.
+This work shows up across power generation, oil and gas, manufacturing, and construction, wherever critical pressurized systems need to be built or kept running.

 Unlike general welders, boilermakers typically work on large-scale industrial equipment.
-Their work often involves assembling steel plates, aligning components, and performing high-quality welds that must withstand pressure, heat, and long-term use.
+The job often involves assembling steel plates, aligning components, and laying down high-quality welds that have to withstand pressure, heat, and years of use.
+You’ll commonly find them in power plants, refineries, shipyards, and industrial facilities, and the work can mean traveling between job sites, working in confined spaces, and handling physically demanding tasks.

 How to Become a Boilermaker